sahad-centrric/centro-pos-app/README.md

 # centrric-erpnext-pos

-An Electron application with React and TypeScript
+An Electron application with React and TypeScript git add

 ## Recommended IDE Setup